openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 ## Nightscout Introduction

-[Nightscout](http://nightscout.info) is an open source, DIY project that allows real-time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones.
+[Nightscout](http://nightscout.info) (NS) is an open source, DIY project that allows real-time access to CGM data via a personal website, smartwatch viewers, or apps and widgets available for smartphones.
 Setting up a Nightscout web app is the recommended way to visualize your OpenAPS closed loop.

-Nightscout allows a user to upload CGM data from a variety of sources, to an online database and cloud computing service.
+Nightscout allows a user to upload CGM data from a variety of sources to an online database and cloud computing service.
 The information is then processed and displayed visually as a graph.
-There are plugins that allow greater information to be shown about OpenAPS, too.
+There are plugins that allow more information to be shown about OpenAPS, too.
 As the data is uploaded to an online website and then retrieved by OpenAPS, it allows OpenAPS a wider range of compatibility with various CGM solutions.